NREL/openstudio-standards/lib/openstudio-standards/standards/ashrae_90_1_prm/docs/set_baseline_wwr.md

 The function `get_wwr_reduction_ratio` implements the logic for calculating the reduction ratio `reduction_ratio` and `model_adjust_fenestration_in_a_surface` implements the logics to adjust the window to wall ratio for a surface

 The implementation of both functions can be found in the `ashrae_90_1_prm.Model.rb`

+## Notes:
+The function works well with cases where WWR reduction is needed.
+For WWR increase to meet Table G3.1.1-1 values, the function's limitation is listed below:
+1. The function will remove all windows in the surface then add a new window to meet the required WWR.
+2. The function will keep the existing doors but there could be cases the location of door overlaps with the new window.

+In addition, when increasing the WWR requires adding windows to surfaces with no windows, the function will not adding any windows to spaces tagged as plenum and used as a AirLoopSupplyPlenum or AirLoopReturnPlenum.

 ## Test Case Documentation